 In the new revisions, one document for so-called Victim 1 has added that the allegations include oral sex and the locations included Sandusky's home, a State College hotel and Central Mountain Middle School.
-For the boy described as Victim 4, new court papers spell out that the allegations include oral and anal sex, and that there were more than 50 "occurrences."

 The dates of alleged offenses involving "Victim 7" were changed from "between approximately 1996 and 1999" to "various dates between September 1995 and December 1996."
 For Victim 10, the dates changed from "between summer 1997 and 1999" to "various dates between September 1997 and July 1999."